mattvenn/piffin/reaction_timer/lesson-3.md

     * print 'LED off' on one line
     * wait 1 second

+Go round the class and check that everyone has managed to get the program printing out the messages.

 ## Add the LED control : 10 minutes

 We need to use another library to control the LEDs.
 Get the students to add these lines to the top of their `flash.py` code.